nefelim4ag/Entropy_Calculation/README.md

 - Shannon entropy
 - Shannon entropy only with integer logic (for kernel)

-algorithm_tests - implementation what calculate entropy for above algo

 log2_generator - can generate precalculated values of log2 (and function) with assumption that arg will be left shifted by 16 bit and return value of log2_lshift16() will be left shifted by 6 bit